pantheon-systems/documentation/source/content/global-cdn.md

 Once you know what your site's cache currently looks like, you can check your NGINX or Fastly logs for any traffic anomalies or overages.

 [NGINX logs](https://pantheon.io/docs/logs#available-logs) track all requests made to WordPress/Drupal, but do not include any requests that were served from the edge cache.
-You can use GoAccess to produce a compiled report on most common requests, such as: 404s, user agents, etc https://pantheon.io/docs/nginx-access-log
+You can use [GoAccess](https://pantheon.io/docs/nginx-access-log) to produce a compiled report on most common requests, such as: 404s, user agents, etc.

+Fastly log extracts can be requested from your Customer Success Engineer.
+Standard analytics includes all pages requested, but will not include service calls and other traffic that does not load the tracking script.

+In your log report, you want to look for:
+- Disproportionate patterns of requests and 404s indicate possible exploits
+- Too many requests to the index paths may indicate a volumetric attack against the domain
+- Heavy requests to administrative and login paths may indicate a generalized CMS exploit attempt
+- Known exploit and excess traffic paths should be checked

 ### Common Caching Issues